Hashemite–Umayyad rivalry: First Fitna

 I advised them that this problem cannot be solved by excitement.
 Let the excitement subside, let us cool down; let us do away with sedition and revolt; let the country settle down into a peaceful atmosphere and when once a stable regime is formed and the right authority is accepted, then let this question be dealt with on the principles of equity and justice because only then the authority will have power enough to find the criminals and to bring them to justice.
 They refused to accept my advice and said that they wanted to decide the issue on the point of the sword.

 When they thus rejected my proposal of peace and kept on sabre rattling threats, then naturally the battle, which was furious and bloody, started.
 When they saw defeat facing them across the battlefield, when many of them were killed, and many more wounded, then they went down on their knees and proposed the same thing, which I had proposed before the bloodshed had begun.

 I accepted their proposal so that their desire might be fulfilled, my intentions of accepting the principles of truth and justice and acting according to these principles might become clear and they might have no cause to complain against me.

 Now whoever adheres firmly to the promises made will be the one whose salvation will be saved by Allah and one who will try to go back upon the promises made, will fall deeper and deeper into heresy, error and loss.
 His eyes will be closed to realities and truth in this world and he will be punished in the next world.

-Muawiyah's army moved into other areas, which Ali's governors could not prevent and people did not support him to fight against them.
-Muawiyah overpowered Egypt, Yemen and other areas.
+Mu'awiya's army moved into other areas, which Ali's governors could not prevent and people did not support him to fight against them.
+Mu'awiya overpowered Egypt, Yemen and other areas.
 In one of these campaigns, Umayyad general Busr ibn Abi Artat callously slaughtered the two infant sons of the Hashemite Ubayd Allah ibn Abbas.
-Historian Wilferd Madelung writes that Muawiyah had instructed Busr to kill all Hashimites he could lay his hands on.
+Historian Wilferd Madelung writes that Mu'awiya had instructed Busr to kill all Hashimites he could lay his hands on.

 Later, in 661, Ali was assassinated on the 19th of Ramadan, while Praying in the Great Mosque of Kufa.
 The Kharijite, Abd-al-Rahman ibn Muljam, attacked him during the Fajr prayer, inflicting him a deadly wound with a poisoned sword.

 After Ali's murder, Hasan ibn Ali attained to the caliphate.
-To avoid the agonies of a further civil war, Hasan signed the Hasan–Muawiya treaty with Muawiyah.
-According to the treaty, Hasan ceded the caliphate to Muawiyah but on the condition that Muawiyah could name no successor during his reign; instead, he was to let the Islamic world choose its successor afterward.
+To avoid the agonies of a further civil war, Hasan signed the Hasan–Mu'awiya treaty with Mu'awiya.
+According to the treaty, Hasan ceded the caliphate to Mu'awiya but on the condition that Mu'awiya could name no successor during his reign; instead, he was to let the Islamic world choose its successor afterward.